Queenstown, South Africa: Geology

 The Queenstown area is in the Burgersdorp Formation of the Tarkastad subgroup, in the upper Beaufort Group Triassic in age in the karoo supergroup.
 The lithology is red mudstone 1 to 10 m rich layers and sub-ordinate 1 to 2 m rich sandstone layers deposited by meandering rivers in the flood plain in an oxidising environment gradually filling the Karoo basin.
 The formation reaches a thickness of 600 m in the Komani (Queenstown) and Lady Frere area.
-Numerous dolerite dykes and ring structures intruded the area creating localities for groundwater exploration.
+Numerous dolerite dykes and ring structures have intruded the area creating localities for groundwater exploration.

 Media

 The town has two newspapers, The Representative and The Express.
 It has a community radio station, Lukhanji FM.
 The Eastern Cape newspaper, Daily Dispatch, is widely read in the area.

 Coats of arms

 The Queenstown municipal council assumed a pseudo-heraldic coat of arms in October 1902.
 The shield was quartered and depicted the Union Jack, a landscape with Hangklip mountain in the background, a landscape with a mimosa tree in the foreground, and a portrait of King Edward VII.
 The crest was a demi-antelope, and the motto Unity is strength.
 The council later assumed a new coat of arms.
 The new shield displayed a golden royal coronet on a red background.
 The crest was the same as before, but the motto was translated into Latin as Ex unitate vires.